Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Perturbing the SOM activation layer

 \section{Perturbing the SOM activation layer}

-Having established that the distance-based activation map admits exact inversion under mild conditions, we now use it as a control interface for exploration.
-We perturb distances to selected prototypes -- typically anchored around the current BMU and its Voronoi neighborhood -- and recover the corresponding latent update by solving a small, regularized inverse problem.
-The resulting trajectory modifies the activation pattern in a targeted way while remaining geometrically consistent, yielding smooth and semantically meaningful variations of $z$.
+Having established that the activation map admits exact inversion, we now use it as a control interface.
+We perturb distances to selected prototypes and recover the corresponding latent update by solving a regularized inverse problem, yielding smooth and semantically meaningful variations of~$z$.

-We denote by $\mathrm{BMU}(z)=\arg\min_j \|z-w_j\|$ the best–matching unit (prototype with minimal distance) and by $\mathcal{V}_j$ its Voronoi region \citep{58325}.
+We denote by $\mathrm{BMU}(z)=\arg\min_j \|z-w_j\|$ the best--matching unit and by $\mathcal{V}_j$ its Voronoi region \citep{58325}.
 The collection $\{\mathcal{V}_j\}$ forms a Voronoi tessellation of the input space, providing the piecewise-linear partition underlying the SOM topology.
-Building upon the exact invertibility of the activation mapping established in the previous section, we reinterpret the SOM activation layer as a geometrically consistent latent manifold for controlled exploration of the input domain.
-Each input vector $z \in \mathbb{R}^D$ induces a structured activation pattern $a(z)=\{\|z-w_j\|^2\}_{j=1}^N$ representing its geometric relationships to all prototypes.
-Small, geometrically consistent perturbations of this activation pattern yield smooth and semantically coherent variations of $z$, provided the modified activations remain compatible with a valid Euclidean configuration.
-Conceptually, this approach parallels latent-space editing in generative models, where smooth variations in internal representations yield coherent transformations of inputs.
-Unlike those models, however, the SOM activation manifold is explicitly geometric, making the consistency constraints analytically tractable.
-In contrast, arbitrary changes of single activations generally violate the Euclidean consistency of the representation, as the distances to all prototypes are mutually dependent (\citep{58325}, \citep{cottrell1998theoretical}, \citep{vesanto1999som}).
+Each input $z \in \mathbb{R}^D$ induces an activation pattern $a(z)=\{\|z-w_j\|^2\}_{j=1}^N$; small, geometrically consistent perturbations of this pattern yield coherent variations of~$z$, provided the modified activations remain compatible with a valid Euclidean configuration.
+Arbitrary changes of individual activations generally violate this consistency, as all prototype distances are mutually dependent \citep{58325, cottrell1998theoretical, vesanto1999som}.
 Figure~\ref{fig:som_perturbation_schematic} illustrates this geometric interdependence for a perturbation applied to a single prototype.

 To introduce a valid perturbation, we seek the smallest change $\Delta z\!\in\!\mathbb{R}^D$ that produces a prescribed modification in the distance to a selected prototype while approximately preserving the geometry of the other distances.
 Let